Compare gold and platinum credit cards to decide which is the better option for you

 - What additional features do I want?
 Thinking about what you actually want in a card, and which card features you’ll actually use, can also bring clarity.
 For instance, if you regularly travel abroad, it may be worth paying a high premium for platinum travel perks like international travel insurance and airport lounge access.
 However, if you only go overseas once every couple of years, these features are unlikely to offset the cost of the annual fee and a gold or classic card may be more suitable.

 - Can I meet the application requirements?
 This can also be an important determining factor, since it would hurt your credit score if your card application was turned down because you didn’t meet the stated eligibility requirements.
 Keep in mind that minimum income requirements are usually higher for platinum cards when compared to gold cards, and make sure you check these details during the comparison so you can apply for an appropriate card based on your circumstances.

 Choosing between a gold and platinum credit card

 Tim has been credit card shopping for a while and has narrowed his choices down to two.
 As a CommBank account holder, he’s now trying to decide between the CommBank Gold Awards and CommBank Platinum Awards credit cards.
 To decide between them, he considers the following:

 - Tim’s average monthly spending is approximately $15,000.
-The CommBank Gold card lets you earn 2 points per $1 spent up to $125,000 a year.
+The CommBank Gold card lets you earn up to 2 points per $1 spent up to $125,000 a year.
 The CommBank Platinum card lets you earn 2.5 points per $1 spent and imposes an earning cap on rewards points.